-As disclosed in 2015, the nominating and corporate governance committee and the board granted an exception to the retirement policy to allow Mr. Ogilvie to remain on the board and serve as Chair until he turns 75.
-Mr. Ogilvie will turn 75 in 2021.
-Robert Franklin and Wayne Hill are both 72 years of age.
-On the recommendation of the nominating and corporate governance committee, the board has extended their respective terms until 2020.
-The extension of the terms of Mr. Ogilvie, Mr. Franklin and Mr. Hill will balance the depth of knowledge and experience on the board and ensure a smooth transition of roles with new directors.
+As disclosed in 2015, the nominating and corporate governance committee and the board granted an exception to the retirement policy to allow Mr. Ogilvie to remain on the board and serve as chair until he turns 75.
+Mr. Ogilvie will turn 75 in 2020.
+The term of Wayne Hill, who is now 73 years of age, has been extended to 2021.
+The extension of the terms of Messrs.
+Ogilvie and Hill will balance the depth of knowledge and experience on the board and ensure a smooth transition of roles with new directors, especially given the significant transformational acquisition completed in 2017.